 Form Further Info Form COP1 (Application Form) There are guidance notes to help you complete the form.
 In section 5 you need to describe what you would like the court to decide.
-Examples are provided in the following table: Issue Wording Banking &amp; To oversee all matters relating to the property and financial affairs of (insert name of your relative) To sign mortgage forms To enter into a mortgage agreement to purchase a property on behalf of (insert name of your relative) to enable better living conditions.
-To sign tenancy &amp; or mortgage forms Making decisions about a direct payment/personal budget Having the authority to make the decisions about securing the provision of a 24 hour community care service Form COP1A Supporting Information for Property and Affairs Applications Form COP3 Assessment Of Capacity Form: You only need to complete Part A of this form.
+Examples are provided in the following table: Issue Wording Banking & managing property To oversee all matters relating to the property and financial affairs of (insert name of your relative) To sign mortgage forms To enter into a mortgage agreement to purchase a property on behalf of (insert name of your relative) to enable better living conditions.
+To sign tenancy & or mortgage forms To sign any necessary deeds or documents on behalf of (insert name of your relative) to enable better living conditions.
+Making decisions about a direct payment/personal budget Having the authority to make the decisions about securing the provision of a 24 hour community care service Form COP1A Supporting Information for Property and Affairs Applications Form COP3 Assessment Of Capacity Form: You only need to complete Part A of this form.
 You will then need to pass this form to a practitioner (e.g. a psychiatrist or psychologist).
 The practitioner will then complete Part B and return the form to you.
 There are guidance notes (COP3 guidance notes) to help you and the psychologist or psychiatrists complete the form.
 Some practitioners charge a fee for completing the assessment of capacity form.
 Form COP4 Deputy's Declaration Form